webyom/yom/tool/README.md

 - `properties` : This option defines reusable values.
 eg. `{"properties": {"a": {"b": {"c": 1}}}}`
 Defined values can be used as `%{{a.b.c}}%`
+- `beginHook` : A nodejs module file path, which will be executed before the building start.
+eg. `{"beginHook": "./builder/hooks/begin-hook.js}`
+- `endHook` : A nodejs module file path, which will be executed after the building end.
+eg. `{"endHook": "./builder/hooks/end-hook.js}`
+- `lang` : Multiple language support.
+    - `base` : The path where language resource files placed. eg. `{"lang": {"base": "./js/lang"}}`
 - `builds` : Building target list.
 Each item in the list has below options.
     - `input` : Target building file or folder path.
     - `output` : If input is a file this is the built file output path.
     - `exclude` : Same as top level exclude option in the config json, and has higher priority.
 - `combines` : Combine some files into one file.
+    - `input` : To be combined file list.
     - `output`: Combined file path.
-    - `input` : To be combined file list.
     eg. `{"input": ["mod1.js", "mod2.js"], "output": "mod3.js"}`
+- `copies` : Copy folder/file.
+    - `input`: Source folder/file path.
+    - `output` : To be combined file list.
+    - `regexp` : Regular expression matching the folder/file path to be copied.
+    eg. `{"input": ["mod1.js", "mod2.js"], "output": "mod3.js"}`

 ## Optimize Html File
 YOM builder can build external JS and CSS file into Html file, in order to enhance the page performance by reducing http request amount.
-Html file of which name is end with ".inc" is considerred the source file to be optimized, and the optimized result file will be output to the same folder with the name without ".inc".
+Html file of which name is end with ".src" is considerred the source file to be optimized, and the optimized result file will be output to the output folder with the name without ".src".
 Micro template file can also be optimized in this way.
 Below are instructions of optimization.
+Html file of which name is end with ".inc" is reusable html segment file, which can be included in the source file.
 - `include` : Include an external file into the Html source file, the included file can also be Html source file, and the optimization is done recursively.
-eg. `<!-- include "./mod1.js" -->`
+eg. `<!-- include "./mod1.js" -->`, `<!-- include "./segment.inc.html" -->`
 You can even specify a plain-id to the instruction, in order to make the JS code not execuded immediately, and execude it on demand.
 eg. `<!-- include "./mod1.js" plain-id:mod1-script -->`
 The output will be `<script type="text/plain" id="mod1-script">...`